SVCE-ACM/A-December-of-Algorithms-2021/README.md

    #### Problem Statement
    - There is a collection of necklaces where each necklace has various stones embedded in it.
 Each type of stone is designated by a lowercase letter in the range ascii `[a-z]`.
    - There may be multiple occurrences of a stone in a necklace.
-A stone is called a **facelift** if it occurs at least once in each of the necklaces in the collection.
+A stone is called a `facelift` if it occurs at least once in each of the necklaces in the collection.
-   - Given a list of stones embedded in each of the necklaces, display the number of types of **facelifts** in the collection.
+   - Given a list of stones embedded in each of the necklaces, display the number of types of `facelift`'s in the collection.

    <p align="center"><img src="https://media3.giphy.com/media/nxgSkZNaOFMoo/giphy.gif?cid=ecf05e47lvyzgys0csclvx3lnblvzgr2q32yk6vr1euioe7n&rid=giphy.gif&ct=g"></p>